jiaohehu/NPreview/DOC-contex.md

 the HDGS/0 of each child document as a section, HDGS/1 as a subsection, HDGS/2 as a subsubsection, and so on.

+# The \mathscr command

+The \mathscr is not available on CONTEX and thus is not supported on NITRILE.